Lorp/renderstack/README.md

 **Try RenderRater now**

 RenderRater is a web app that renders fonts using multiple renderers, primarily for the purpose of testing for visual differences in rendering and layout.
+It also serves as a demo of how to make these renderers work on the web.

+It currently supports [Samsa](https://github.com/Lorp/samsa), [Fontkit](https://github.com/foliojs/fontkit) and [Harfbuzz](https://github.com/harfbuzz/harfbuzz), displaying their renderings alongside the browser’s own rendering.

 ## User guide